sec-consult/aggrokatz/README.md

  - Time to parse only relies on your jitter/sleep configuration so measuring it is pointless.

 ### Drawbacks
- - For each read operation a BOF needs to be uploaded to the beacon. (we secretly hope someone from CobaltSrike will look at this article and decide to implement basic file reading operations as a default, so we can skip using this solution)
+ - For each read operation a BOF needs to be uploaded to the beacon. (we secretly hope someone from CobaltSrike will look at this article and decide to implement basic file reading operations as a default, so we can skip using this solution).
  - The number of read operations can be problematic if you are using a beacon with a really large jitter/sleep.

 # Kudos